Fabrizio-Caruso/CROSS-LIB/docs/GAMES.md

 - $ (extra points... but also some secret effects if you collect many)
 - extra life (special and hard to unlock item that gives 1 extra life)

+CONTROLS: either the joystick or I J K L to move and SPACE to start/continue.

 You can play the game online: